In biblical Greek, the cosmic clock starts with a word (logos). In what language does it start with a Big Bang?

-In what cuckoo code does it tick us off?
+In what code does it make us artificially intelligent?

 “We are programmed to believe that time is the enemy, that it takes away from us or that it diminishes us.
 I have found that it’s done the opposite to me.
 Life is in perfect balance.
 It’s just that our perception of it isn’t.” —Rania Al-Abdullah

-Does the funny language it blows in on, blow sand in our eyes?
+Does the idiom it blows in on, clear our vision?

 “The more sand has escaped from the hourglass of our life, the clearer we should see through it.” —Niccolo Machiavelli

-Could the tickled tongue that gives it wings, heal all wounds?
+Could the tongue that gives it wings, heal all wounds?